AlignmentResearch/KataGoVisualizer/README.md

 st.write(x, "squared is", x * x) # Render text.
 ```

-In the above example, each time the user move the slider, the script reruns.
+In the above example, each time the user moves the slider, the script reruns.

 ## Sessions, state and callbacks